 It is a long walk, particularly if the tide is in and you can’t take the ‘short-cut’ across the Cove.
 Later on I was talking to Ken Tustin on the phone.
 He told me that he and his wife Marg were on that very day high in the Roa stream finding lots of fresh moose browse, so I think it is very likely they pushed this guy out the bottom of the valley and across the track in front of me.
 This suggests a strategy to me of how a couple of very fit young people might get a snap of a moose – but it would be a pretty wild chance, I guess – and depend on there being more moose there than may be the case.

 My purpose on this trip was merely to see if I could walk the Supper Cove to Manapouri ‘leg’ of the Dusky Track which I was very pleased to have managed in four long days when I finished, even managing a cold beer (and a much needed shower) on the evening of the fourth day!
-I saw no-one the whole trip, something which I always find very pleasant!
+I saw no-one the whole trip, (so I did not have to share the meagre ration of Bacardi 151 rum I then carried) something which I always find very pleasant!

 I really enjoyed the trip and purposed to take my oldest daughter Irralee with me the following year, which I did.
 In 2007, when we arrived at the Supper Cove hut we found that we had missed the resident moose by about a week.
 There was an awful lot of moose browse all around the hut, trees snapped over all around and some barking behind the hut, just in back of the toilet.
 Another hunter who had arrived the day before in fact pointed the barking out to us.
 We had no need to have the other browse pointed out.
 It was right in front of the hut.
 The tracks were all washed away and the droppings were falling apart – which is how I arrived at the conclusion of being a week late.

 Some of the moose browse in front of the hut: Can you spot the twigs which have been bitten right off 8-9′ up?